microsoft/KC/papers/ReTraCk/README.md

 ### Downloading ReTraCk resources

-#### Redis dump files

-#### Model checkpoints
+Model checkpoints, Redis dump files, and other necessary files to run the demo can be downloaded from [Azure storage](https://kcpapers.blob.core.windows.net/retrack-acl2021/ReTraCkDemoFiles.zip) (**40GB** compressed file).
+Please extract the downloaded file to a local directory to be used in the system setup below.
+Notes on how to re-generate all files will be updated in this repository soon.

 #### Datasets
-We conduct the experiments on two datasets: [GrailQA](https://dl.orangedox.com/WyaCpL/) and [WebQuestionsSP] (https://www.microsoft.com/en-us/download/details.aspx?id=52763).
+We conduct experiments over two datasets: [GrailQA](https://dl.orangedox.com/WyaCpL/) and [WebQuestionsSP](https://www.microsoft.com/en-us/download/details.aspx?id=52763).
 Both datasets follow the same format of GrailQA.
-We appreciate Gu Yu, the author of [GrailQA](https://dki-lab.github.io/GrailQA/), who provides us with the pre-processed WebQuestionsSP.
+We really appreciate Gu Yu, the author of [GrailQA](https://dki-lab.github.io/GrailQA/), for providing us the pre-processed WebQuestionsSP dataset.

 ### Demo Setup